ridingintraffic/ridingintraffic.github.com/_posts/2020-02-28-bfg-local-cleanup.md

 AWS_TOKEN=X1V34
 PASSWORD=
 ```
+Now we have our dirty git repo located at `testing-bfg`.
+We also have a text file with the "things we want to remove from the repo" that is located at `~/my-mess`
+We are going to run the bfg command which is aliased to `bfg` but you could also do this without the alias, `java -jar bfg-1.13.0.jar`
+The `--no-blob-protection` is telling bfg to rewrite my current history in all my branches and make clean.
 ```
 bfg --replace-text ~/my-mess testing-bfg/ --no-blob-protection
 ```
 Now you will have your file in a "modified" state according to git.
 This is because your local file still has the BAD words in it, however your commit history does not.
 Therefore it is considered modified.
-Now, go through and change your local file to fix your shame and move forward.
+Now, go through and change your local file to fix your shame and do a new commit and move forward.

 `PROFIT`